-- Simulation and implementation of systems, software and electronics including trajectory controller for a five degree of freedom robot arm for video screen manipulation for user engagement.
+- Developed the software and electronics, including a trajectory controller, for a five degree of freedom robot arm for video screen manipulation for user engagement.

 Robotics Tutor; The University of Queensland, 2002 – 2004

-- Taught introductory robotics to primary, high school, and undergraduate students inspiring them to take an interest in engineering and programming.
+- Taught introductory robotics to hundreds of primary, high school, and undergraduate students inspiring them to take an interest in engineering and programming.

 Robotic Electrical Engineer Work Experience; CSIRO ICT Centre, 2000 – 2001

-- Designed electrical hardware and embedded software for a Puma robot arm as work experience.
+- Designed the electrical hardware and embedded software for a Puma robot arm.